adnantabda/back-it-with-nodejs/prisma-ORM/Readme.md

 it is a tool that helps to perform database migrations. the changes are tracked in a migrations folder in codebase

+## Over view

+prisma schema: allows developers to define their application models in an intuitive data modeling language it also contains a connection to the database and defines a generator

+in schema we configure three things.

+1. Data source : specifies our database connection
+            - provider : the database we are using
+            - url      : the location of of the database
+2. generator : indicates that we want to generate prisma client

+3. Data Model : defines our applications model

+Functions of prisma schema data models

+- Represent a table in relational databases
+- Provide the foundation for the queries in the prisma client api

+## Getting a data model

+There are two major workflows for "getting" a data model into your Prisma schema:

+- Manually writing the data model and mapping it to the database with Prisma Migrate
+-  Generating the data model by introspecting a database